johanngerberding/comma10k-segmentation-pytorch/README.md

 * mixed precision training
 * evaluation (pixel accuracy, IoU, F1 Score)
-* more augmentations
+* more augmentations (including augs makes the results worse, there is a bug somewhere)
-* visualization methods
+* ~~visualization methods~~

 ## Predictions

-Down below you can see a few example predictions of the current model, trained for 50 epochs (looks much worse than the model trained before without any augmentation but the metrics look quite good, I still have to find the problem).
+Down below you can see a few example predictions of the current model, trained for 50 epochs without any augmentations.
+Results look pretty good, but something is broken with the mask augmentation in albumentations, working on it.

 <p align="center">
 <img src="assets/example-0.jpg" width="100%">